Madi people: Madi people during the Second Sudanese Civil War (1983–2005)

 The choice of the council of elders who selected Draru as an ajugo, was not an accident of history.
 It was rather based on Draru's track-record in leadership.
 Moreover, both Surur and Draru came from the Lukai royal family.
 In fact Draru was the protégée of His Majesty Alimu Dengu.
 Draru was supposed to succeed Alimu Dengu, but for several reasons, he did not, so Alimu Dengu became the last King of the Madi people.

-Years later, when General Joseph Lagu (general Lagu began the Anyanya movement in the fifties this makes it appear like he did so after 1983please correct this history Anyanya movement, Draru wanted to be in the frontline.
+Years later, when General Joseph Lagu started the Anyanya movement, Draru wanted to be in the frontline.
 But General Lagu appointed Draru as intelligence officer.
 He worked hand in hand with [Mr. Angelo Vuga] (who was also an intelligence officer), in managing the logistics of Anyanya I, and also helped in recruiting young fighters - some of whom had to go to Israel for training.

 Now as fate had, Draru had to be in the frontline.
 To prepare for the future battles, Draru and his chief advisor, Jino Gama Agnasi consulted General Peter Cirilo (of the Sudanese Army, then the governor of Eastern Equatoria) about the situation in Madiland who then gave his blessing for the Madi people to defend themselves.
 Thus a Madi militia was formed, led by Draru.

 As the Madi militia was being was formed, in the meantime the geopolitical situation in the Sudan was changing so fast.
 The SPLA was becoming stronger as it captured more territories, not least, in Eastern Equatoria region.
 Moreover, some Madi people decided to join SPLA.
 Some of the Madi people who were first to join SPLA were Dr Anne Itto (who previously worked as a lecturer at the University of Juba), Mr. John Andruga, and Mr. Martin Teresio Kenyi.
 These people were later to hold high position in SPLA.

 By joining SPLA, first Madi people in the movement thought to turn the SPLA from being the enemy of the people to the liberator of the people.
 But such as a tactical ploy was not bear the expected fruits.
 Instead, the Madi people became polarized.
 One group took side with Draru, the other group stood with SPLA.
 For example, in Moli clan, two brothers (Mr. Tibi and Tombe Celestino) took opposite sides in the war.
 Whereas Tibi joined SPLA, Mr. Celestino went with Draru.